joshuapsteele/joshuapsteele.github.io/content/posts/2017-01-30-getting-ahead-in-gods-upside-down-kingdom.md

 - index
 rank_math_robots:
 - a:1:{i:0;s:5:"index";}
-title: 'Getting Ahead in God&#8217;s Upside-Down Kingdom: An Appeal for a Consistently Pro-Life Ethic'
+title: 'Getting Ahead in God's Upside-Down Kingdom: An Appeal for a Consistently Pro-Life Ethic'
 url: /getting-ahead-in-gods-upside-down-kingdom/
 ---